-But I know from experience not to judge something too quickly.
-If we try something once, we never allow ourselves the chance to discover its true benefits.
-For example, when we start going to the gym, we don’t go once and expect to see results the very next day.
+The key with self-massage is consistency, if we try something once, we never allow ourselves the chance to discover its true benefits.
+For example, when we start going to the gym, we don’t go once and and expect to see results the very next day.
 We begin a training program and understand that it takes time to build strength and see results.
-So, I decided to give this Ayurvedic self-massage a chance, to do it daily and explore for myself what does (or does not) happen.

 This refers to the vagus nerve, a huge part of our nervous system that plays a role in heart rate, breathing and digestion.
 According to the same article, “increased activity in the vagus nerve could have—among other benefits—a meditation-like calming effect, which would explain the drop in cortisol and other stress-related symptoms.”